kmaterna/elastic_stresses_py/README.md

 ## Example 3: Real Application
 The code can also be used for larger numbers of source faults and receiver faults.
-The largest we have tried is 10,000 sources and 10,000 receivers.
-That application took about half an hour and the results were compiled into something like this:
+As of 2025, the number of faults times the number of observation points should be less than 2^31 / (3*6).
+This is a limitation that we have run into.
+However, it is still possible to perform large computations, such as the one below:

 ![NZ](https://github.com/kmaterna/elastic_stresses_py/blob/master/examples/pngs/nz_example.png)